lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 #### Additional work throughout the semester

-Since five classworks  problem sets are dropped, if you do all of the problem sets, they may be counted as a bonus.
-There may be additional problems that you can complete for bonus as well.
+Since four classworks and two labs are dropped, your work on dropped assignments may be counted as a bonus.
+There may be additional assignments that you can complete for bonus as well.
 The exact computation will be decided later in the semester;
 however, the maximum bonus you may earn from this is 3 points out of 100 for the semester.